BTRFS misuses and misinformation

 Misuse #1: using BTRFS on top of LVM/mdadm/hardware/JBOD RAID

-But if you put a layer under BTRFS to abstract the topology away (thus presenting one virtual block device instead of each individual drive), BTRFS won't be able to repair data for you, so what is the point?
+However, if you put a layer under BTRFS to abstract the topology away (thus presenting one virtual block device instead of each individual drive), BTRFS won't be able to repair data for you.
+This negates one of its primary benefits.

 Misuse #2: using BTRFS to host VM disks